Responding to Facebook’s Organic Reach Decline

 - The device that is used to access Facebook and the speed of its connection”

 EdgeRank has less importance than it had, but it’s not quite gone from the mix.
-It consists of –
+So, it consists of –

 - “Affinity: The closeness of the relationship between the user and the content/source